Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Some pizza experts will not admit that hand kneading is an excellent method because they are experienced.

-But you can’t beat a decent stand mixer if you’re unsure of mixing pizza dough.
+But you can’t beat a decent stand mixer if you’re unsure about mixing pizza dough.
 A mixer will create the best results because the dough has less chance of under-mixing mistakes caused by being mixed by hand.

 Check the Gluten Development